SwissDataScienceCenter/renku-project-template/README.md

 `.renku` - Directory containing renku metadata that renku commands update (caution: don't update this manually).

+`.renkulfsignore` - File similar to [.gitignore](https://git-scm.com/docs/gitignore)
+for telling renku to NOT store listed files in git LFS.
+By default, `renku` commands (like `renku run` and `renku dataset`) store outputs in [git LFS](https://git-lfs.github.com/) to prevent accidentally committing large files to git.
+However, sometimes:

+* an imported dataset will come with code (e.g. `*.py`)
+* a code file (like `*.ipynb`) will be generated from a `renku run` (e.g. with [papermill](https://papermill.readthedocs.io/en/latest/))
+* a generated or imported file will be small enough (e.g. <1mb) that you want to use `git diff` to view changes, or view the file in the renku UI.

+In these cases you can list files in the `.renkulfsignore` file to treat those files like normal repo files when calling `renku` commands, untracked by git LFS.

 ## For organizing project files